pbondoer/42-fillit/README.md

 **There is a better, faster version that uses bitfields [over here](https://github.com/pbondoer/42-fillit-bitwise), check it out!**

-After finishing libft, fillit is the second mandatory project before get_next_line, and after that, you branch out.
-The purpose is to make the smallest possible "square" (which can contain holes) with a given list of tetriminos, but the disposition must be as such that it returns the first possible solution.
+After finishing [libft](https://github.com/pbondoer/42-libft), fillit is the second mandatory project before [get_next_line](https://github.com/pbondoer/ 42-get_next_line), and after that, you branch out.
+The purpose is to make the smallest possible "square" (which can contain holes) with a given list of tetriminos, but the disposition must be as such that it returns the first possible solution when placing them recursively from the top left.

 ## Compiling
 Run `make`, an executable called `fillit` should compile directly.
 Please submit